-If you have young children, there are young people in Brandon who are willing to babysit during evenings and weekends so they can earn some money.
-A babysitter (12 years of age or older) may take care of children for short periods of time.
-Most babysitters will tell you how much they want to be paid depending on their age and the number of children to be looked after.
+If you have young children, there are teenagers/adults in Brandon who are willing to babysit during evenings and weekends so they can earn some money.
+A "babysitter" (12 years of age or older) may take care of children for short periods of time.
+Most babysitters will tell you how much they want to be paid depending factors like age and the number of children.
 You have the responsibility to ensure the safe arrival and safe return of your babysitter to her/his own home.